Skip to content

 To set the learning rate configuration, you can choose between adding a list of values or providing a range.
 If you choose the list option, you can use the text box with a + button to add the values to the list.
 Added values will have an X button to remove that value.
 If you choose the range option, you can use two text boxes to provide the starting and ending values of the range.

-To set the prompt loss weight configuration, you can choose between adding a list of values or providing a range.
+To set the learning rate multiplier configuration, you can choose between adding a list of values or providing a range.
 If you choose the list option, you can use the text box with a + button to add the values to the list.
 Added values will have an X button to remove that value.
 If you choose the range option, you can use two text boxes to provide the starting and ending values of the range.